swellstores/swell-js-docs/content/en/cart.md

 ### Update cart account info

-Update the cart with customer account information.
+Add customer account information to the cart, either for checking out as a guest or setting up a full customer account with password before submitting the order.

-An account is assigned to a cart by email address.
+Accounts are assigned to a cart by email address.

 - If the account has no password set, it's considered a guest checkout and the cart will have the property `guest=true`.
 - If the account has a password set, the cart will have the property `account_logged_in=false`.
 You can use this to prompt the user to <a href="#login">log in</a> to continue.
 Once the account is logged in, `account_logged_in` will be `true`.